Zakariabs/100-days-of-code/Daily_Log.md

 **Thoughts**: I got a good feeling by finishing the first project.
 I struggeled a lot with understanding the questions.
 Sometimes you do not get enough information to understand what you have been asked.

 **Link(s) to work**: https://github.com/Zakariabs/Zookeeper

+### Day 14 : Mai 30, 2021
+##### (delete me or comment me out)

+**Today's Progress**:  I started the new project on Hyperskill " Simple Chatty Bot " i am already on the 3/4 stage.
+Beacuse there lot of stuff being repeated.

+**Thoughts**: I try to not be that impatient to finish fast my path.
+So i try to take a break between the project to revise everything before going to new stuff.

+**Link(s) to work**: